 I thought you would be excited to hear that Annie was discussing a book she is reading with a friend at dance class today.
 She has been reading a series by Wendy Mass – 11 birthdays, ect.
 She is on 12 finally and I thought it might be a bit challenging (and it probably is) but a girl her age from her dance class saw her reading it and started a discussion.
 Annie was just beaming that she was able to discuss the book with a peer.

 I really do think she’s enthusiastic about our book, unless she’s the best actress in the world!
 Big progress for a girl who hated reading a year ago. 😀

 Months ago, she never had a clue where we left off in a book, even if she seemed to enjoy it.
 Today she not only recalled the event we were in the midst of when we last stopped, but had the details at her fingertips.
 She told me she was VERY worried that Ellen hadn’t removed her Star of David necklace in such a possibly dangerous situation.
 Go, girl!

 Lots of growth going on with her.
 Love it.
 Keep me posted. 🙂

 Miss Paula has been an outstanding influence on Donnie’s reading.
 He has so much more confidence when he reads and he looks forward to reading (unlike before).

 He is remembering all the little tips and tricks you have shown him and is excited to show me after every session.

 April 10, 2016

 Four lessons now, and going great.
-We mostly have to do the review work you send when I’m driving, so thanks for making that work for us.
+We mostly do the review work you send when I’m driving, so thanks for making that work for us.
 Donnie loves every lesson, and doesn’t mind practicing at all!
 What is up with you, lady?
 You have some kind of thing that gets kids excited.
 I’m a FAN! <grin> Wish I could do it somehow.